Valks-Games/sankari/.github/CONTRIBUTING_LEVEL_DESINGER.md

 All level specific assets such as coins, enemies, and the player are found in `res://Scenes/Prefabs`.

+Note that your level will have to be setup in the map scene as well.
+Instructions on this will be added eventually.

 ### Player
 Where ever the player is placed is where the level will start.
 This can be useful to test specific parts of a level by temporarily placing the player in those areas.